 Like Copernicus, Carnot only published one book: "Reflections on the Motive Power of Fire" (Paris, 1824).
 In his book he expressed the first successful theory of maximum efficiency of heat machines.

-In this work he laid the foundations for a completely new discipline, thermodynamics.
+In this work he laid the foundations for a completely new discipline in physics: thermodynamics.

 The Carnot cycle is the most efficient motor possible.
 This efficiency is not solely due to the absence of friction and other incidental waste processes.
 The main reason is that it does not involve heat conduction between the engine parts at different temperatures.